THE DIVERSIFICATION LABA self-concept lab for surgeons who are ready to loosen the grip of a single identity and discover what else is possible.

 I also want to name this clearly: this was not a solo effort.

 My husband carries the lion’s share of managing our life and home, and that support mattered.
+And I invested a lot in coaching.

 Wholeness didn’t make me less effective.